 Here’s a fun fact: A recent study found that 10% of gym equipment had staph bacteria on it before it was cleaned at the end of the day.
 Yikes.
 The good news about this statistic is that it’s great reason to always wipe down the equipment before and after each use.
 After all, you have no idea what kind of germs or infections the person who used the leg press machine before you is carrying.
 Disinfecting the gym equipment before you begin to work out is a simple and smart way to protect yourself and others, as prevention is the key to avoiding illness and infection.

 How to Disinfect at the Gym

 Just as important as understanding why you need to disinfect gym equipment is knowing how to do it.
 Disinfecting wipes are commonly offered at fitness facilities as a way to clean the equipment, but they aren’t the best choice since they don’t thoroughly disinfect.
 Ideally, your gym will offer an effective disinfecting and deodorizing spray for your use (and hopefully they’re using it throughout the gym after hours, too!).
-Clear Gear Spray is an EPA-approved disinfecting and deodorizing sports gear and equipment spray that kills 99.9% of bacteria, viruses, and fungi.
+Clear Gear Spray is an EPA-registered disinfecting and deodorizing sports gear and equipment spray that kills 99.9% of bacteria, viruses, and fungi.
 Clear Gear Spray cleans in one easy step and is safe to use on all kinds of equipment.
 Plus, it contains a light scent, which means it won’t leave noxious fumes around the gym when you’re trying to work out.
 Clear Gear Spray can be purchased in smaller sized bottles, which is perfect for throwing in your gym bag and using as you go.